-The Designated proprietor makes sure that the DSL is appropriately trained to carry out her role and oversees that School's safeguarding procedures are consistent with best practice as well as the legal framework.
+The Designated proprietor makes sure that the DSL and her deputy are appropriately trained to carry out their roles and oversees that School's safeguarding procedures are consistent with best practice as well as the legal framework.

 The Designated proprietor is also responsible for reviewing the Single Central Register of staff at least annually.